justin2004/weblog/sparql-gotcha/README.md

 ## Quick final note
 #### Making the "ideal query" work

-At the beginning I said that this was an ideal query for looking for a direct connection between them.
+At the beginning I said that this was an ideal query for looking for a direct connection between President Obama and Paul Simon.

 ```
 select * {